vineelaanaparthi/Food-company/README.md

 # Food-company

 This is the restaurant webpage, They can see the menu, order the food from the bot and contact us.
-I have used HTML, CSS, AZURE LANGUAGE STUDIO, AZURE BOT SERVICE, STATIC WEBAPPS for this project.
+I have used HTML, CSS, AZURE LANGUAGE STUDIO, AZURE BOT SERVICE,STORAGE ACCOUNTS,  STATIC WEBAPPS for this project.
+I used the storage accounts mainly to store the source code.

-project link(demo link):
+project link(demo link): https://icy-coast-0303ff610.3.azurestaticapps.net

 some of the steps taken while working in azure for this project